Ambeeru-Vignesh/XV6-A2/Readme.md

 ### 3.2.
 Update `syscall.c` <a name="update-syscallc"></a>

-In the `syscall.c` file, add the following lines below the predefined externs, probably around line number 107:
+In the `syscall.c` file, add the following lines below the predefined externs:

 ```c
 extern int sys_ps(void);
 extern int sys_waitx(void);
 ```

-In the `syscall` array, probably around line number 130, add these lines:
+In the `syscall` array, add these lines:

 ```c
 [SYS_ps]      sys_ps,